 Low Skin Fade for Pronounced Back of Head

-"This low fade minimizes a more pronounced occipital bone in the back," says Davie.
+"This low fade minimizes a more pronounced occipital bone in the back," Davie says.
 "Consider this if you have a longer neck and face profile."

 "This skin fade is stretched and has a smooth transition, considering the top is much longer and will be the focal point," Davie says.

-"This accentuates the contours of the head," says Garcia.
+"This accentuates the contours of the head," Garcia says.
 "It can be styled with a strong-hold, high-shine pomade to maintain the classic character of this modern cut."
-Try Blind Barber’s 101 Proof Classic Pomade ($22).
+Try Blind Barber’s 101 Proof Classic Pomade ($20).

 Crop With Long Fringe and Natural Texture